tizianocitro/csa-server/README.md

 # csa-server
-A sample server to provide data to the csa-connect plugin.
+A server to provide data to the csa-connect plugin.